Skip to content

 Ages 9-11 (Upper Elementary)

 Developmental stage: Understanding consequences, capable of deep conviction, forming beliefs.
 What they need: Deeper theology, understanding repentance, assurance.
-How to teach: (1) Sin's seriousness: 'All sin—lying, cheating, hatred—separates us from perfect God.
-We CAN'T fix it ourselves,' (2) Jesus' sacrifice: 'Jesus—perfect, sinless—took OUR place.
-He experienced God's wrath so we don't have to (2 Corinthians 5:21),' (3) Repentance: 'Repentance = turning from sin, turning to Jesus.
-Not just saying sorry—CHANGING direction,' (4) Faith + Repentance: 'Salvation = trusting Jesus (faith) + turning from sin (repentance).
-Both necessary,' (5) Lordship: 'Jesus isn't just Savior (rescues from hell), He's LORD (boss of life).
-Are you willing to follow Him?,' (6) Assurance: 'Ephesians 1:13-14—Holy Spirit SEALS you.
+How to teach: (1) Sin's seriousness: 'All sin, lying, cheating, hatred, separates us from a perfect God.
+We CAN'T fix it ourselves,' (2) Jesus' sacrifice: 'Jesus, perfect and sinless, took OUR place.
+He experienced God's wrath so we don't have to (2 Corinthians 5:21),' (3) Repentance: 'Repentance means turning from sin and turning to Jesus.
+Not just saying sorry, but CHANGING direction,' (4) Faith plus repentance: 'Salvation is trusting Jesus (faith) plus turning from sin (repentance).
+Both matter,' (5) Lordship: 'Jesus isn't just Savior who rescues from hell, He's LORD, the boss of your life.
+Are you willing to follow Him?,' (6) Assurance: 'Ephesians 1:13-14: the Holy Spirit SEALS you.
 If you're genuinely saved, you're SECURE.'
 Goal: Understand gospel depth, genuine repentance and faith.

 4